makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 ---
 templateKey: long-form-content
 metadata:
-  title: Can you Prevent Browser Fingerprinting?
+  title: Can You Prevent Browser Fingerprinting?
   description: Browser fingerprinting is effective for identifying anonymous
     traffic, but it isn't foolproof.
 Learn more about the various methods visitors can use to prevent browser fingerprints from accurately identifying